Milillo-lab/Transmission_Lines/README.md

 **Section 2：How to run?**

-you can get the demo data for one county from [Opera-Processor-data-demo](https://uofh-my.sharepoint.com/:f:/r/personal/pzhang27_cougarnet_uh_edu/Documents/Opera-Processor-data-demo?csf=1&web=1&e=NvRfLW)
+You can access the demo data for one county from [Opera-Processor-data-demo](https://uofh-my.sharepoint.com/:f:/r/personal/pzhang27_cougarnet_uh_edu/Documents/Opera-Processor-data-demo?csf=1&web=1&e=NvRfLW).
+In general, processing data for a single county takes about 2–3 hours.
+However, due to the large size of the full dataset, it is not practical to upload all the data.
+Therefore, a smaller demo dataset is provided to demonstrate the functionality of the **Opera-Processor**.

 1. you need to make sure you have set up appropriate environment.

-2. you need to change the directory of automated_comprehensive_processor.py
+2. you need to change the directory of **automated_comprehensive_processor.py**

+   When you access the demo data from [Opera-Processor-data-demo](https://uofh-my.sharepoint.com/:f:/r/personal/pzhang27_cougarnet_uh_edu/Documents/Opera-Processor-data-demo?csf=1&web=1&e=NvRfLW),  simply download all the files (including the five subfolders) to your local computer.
+After that, you only need to update the file paths in the scripts to match the locations of these five subfolders on your system.

    ```
        # Base path configuration